mario-digital/nvim-config/README.md

 - **comment.nvim**: Smart commenting with language-aware comment strings.
 - **autopairs**: Automatic insertion of closing brackets, quotes, and other pairs.
 - **todo-comments**: Highlight and search TODO, FIXME, NOTE comments with custom styling.
+- **flash.nvim**: Navigate with search labels, jump to any location with minimal keystrokes.

 **Git Integration**
 - **gitsigns.nvim**: Git decorations in the sign column, inline blame, hunk actions, and diff preview.